- Discover the hidden charms of Canberra, Australia’s unique capital city.

 Phillip Island is the final port of call on your drive to Melbourne and although it’s only ninety minutes from the city, it feels a million miles away.
 On one hand you have astonishing natural scenery, beautiful beaches, and a profusion of native wildlife, whilst on the other you have the raw energy and speed of the Phillip Island Grand Prix Circuit, home to the Australian MotoGP and World Superbike Championships.

 Blessed with a wealth of glorious beaches there is something here for all.
 Find everything from sheltered bays and coves perfect for swimming to wild, surf beaches for those on the endless quest for the perfect wave.

 Explore the tiny fishing villages and seaside hamlets, tuck into delicious local seafood and sip and sample your way around the island’s vineyards and breweries.
 Or head to the skies for a scenic helicopter flight over the island.
 Keep the kids (young and old) intrigued, amused, and entertained at A Maze’N Things and indulge in all things sweet at Penny’s Amazing World of Chocolate.

 You can’t pay a visit to Phillip Island and not experience the sight of the little penguins returning to their burrows each evening after a day at sea, so head to Summerland Beach at dusk for this enchanting sight.

 Day 6: Phillip Island – Melbourne

 Melbourne and the end of your drive awaits.
-However, if you’re not quite ready for this wonderful adventure to end then why not head for Sorrento and the car ferry to Queenscliff, where you can continue your road trip along the legendary Great Ocean Road.
+However, if you’re not quite ready for this wonderful adventure to end then why not head for Sorrento on the Mornington Peninsula and the car ferry to Queenscliff, where you can continue your road trip along the legendary Great Ocean Road.